• Skip to primary navigation

 Honey roasted pumpkin seeds are a fun and easy way to get your money's worth with those large carving pumpkins!
 A simple and crunchy sweet treat to enjoy after the labor of carving out spooky Halloween faces is a great way to spend the evening!

-an above view of honey roasted pumpkin seeds in a jar and scattered around
+honey roasted pumpkin seeds in a jar and scattered around.

 We are huge fans of Halloween and always find a few pumpkins in our home for carving or baking during the month of October.
 While I don't always feel up to the task of making pumpkin seed treats, when I do- you know it's going to be good.

-While it is a bit of a chore to remove the seeds from the pumpkin, remove the stringy bits and wash them to remove the slime- it's worth it in the end.
-A warm and tasty batch of sweet pumpkin seeds awaits and your house ends up smelling great in the process!
+While it is a bit of a chore to remove the seeds from the pumpkin and get them cleaned up, it's worth it in the end.
+A warm and tasty batch of sweet pumpkin seeds awaits, and your house ends up smelling great in the process!
 (Added bonus!)

 Jump to: